GutiSoftware/FPU-Extended-Calculator/README.md

 Take a look the new repository: Extended-precision-in-Delphi for changes in the new code.

-If you only want the last executable file with maximun amount of significant digits this is the one: FPUCalculator64.exe
+If you only want the last executable file with maximun amount of significant digits this is the one: FPUCalculator76.exe

-The file PatchFPUCalculator10.exe patch any new caculator compiled with the Delphi project (Folder: DelphiProjectCalculator)

-There is a Folder also with the delphi project for de Patccher

-Use the Help button into the exe files to konow how they work and how to use tehm!
+Use the Help button into the exe file to konow how they work and how to use it!